 All Bug Types in Pokémon Go: Caterpie, Metapod, Butterfree, Weedle, Kakuna, Beedrill, Paras, Parasect, Venonat, Venomoth, Scyther, Pinsir

-Where do you find Ice Type Pokémon: Grass (even if it is not frozen), glaciers or ski slopes
+Where to increase chances of finding Ice Type Pokémon: Grass (even if it is not frozen), glaciers or ski slopes

 All Ice Types in Pokémon Go: Dewgong, Cloyster, Jynx, Lapras

-Where to find Psychic Type Pokémon: everywhere, also rumoured to be near hospitals
+Where to increase chances of finding Psychic Type Pokémon: everywhere, also rumoured to be near hospitals

 All Psychic Types in Pokémon Go: Abra, Kadabra, Alakazam, Slowpoke, Slowbro, Drowzee, Hypno, Exeggcute, Exeggutor, Starmie, Mr Mime (region exclusive), Jynx

-Where to find Electric Pokémon: Cities, industrial parks, power plants, power plants
+Where to increase chances of finding Electric Pokémon: Cities, industrial parks, power plants, power plants

 All Electric Types in Pokémon Go: Pikachu, Raichu, Magnemite, Magneton, Voltorb, Electrode, Electabuzz, Jolteon

-Where to find Fire Type Pokémon: Everywhere, rumoured to be closer at residential and gas stations
+Where to increase chances of finding Fire Type Pokémon: Everywhere, rumoured to be closer at residential and gas stations

 All Fire Types in Pokémon Go: Charmander, Charmeleon, Charizard, Vulpix, Ninetales, Growlithe, Arcanine, Ponyta, Rapidash, Magmar, Flareon

-Where can I find Fighting Type Pokémon: Everywhere, rumoured to be closer to stadiums, arenas and large gyms
+Where to increase chances of finding Fighting Type Pokémon: Everywhere, rumoured to be closer to stadiums, arenas and large gyms

 All Fighting Types in Pokémon Go: Mankey, Primeape, Poliwrath, Machop, Machoke, Machamp, Hitmonlee, Hitmonchan

-Where do you find Poison Pokémon: Everywhere, rumoured to be closer to moors, bogs
+Where to increase chances of finding Poison Pokémon: Everywhere, rumoured to be closer to moors, bogs

 All Poison Types in Pokémon Go: Bulbasaur, Ivysaur, Venusaur, Weedle, Kakuna, Beedrill, Ekans, Arbok, Nidoranˇâ, Nidorina, Nidoqueen, Nidoranˇá, Nidorino, Nidoking, Zubat, Golbat, Oddish, Gloom, Vileplume, Venonat, Venomoth, Bellsprout, Weepinbell, Victreebel, Tentacool, Tentacruel, Grimer, Muk, Gastly, Haunter, Gengar, Koffing, Weezing